What can you expect from the Concentration Camp Museum in Berlin?

 3. Exhibits and Displays

-- Photographs and videos documenting the camp’s history
+- Photos and vids detailing the camp’s history

-- Reconstructed rooms and barracks to give visitors a glimpse into life at the camp
+- Restored rooms and barracks to give a glimpse into life in the camp to visitors

 - Audio recordings of survivor testimonials